 Thinking about separating from your spouse?
 Need a little time to sort things out and see what the next step is in your marriage?
 The legal separation attorneys at Knies, Helland & McPherson Law can help.
 We understand that the possibility of ending a marriage is a sensitive issue and not an easy choice to make.
 Every couple’s situation is different, which is why we work with you to create an individualized plan to assist you in reaching your goals.

-To get started, call our separation attorneys today at
+To get started, call our separation attorney today at (719) 626-8530.

 How Is a Legal Separation Different Than a Divorce?

 Many couples take a bit of a “cooling off” period when they are contemplating adivorce or even attempting to reconcile.
 However, a legal separation is more than just a personal choice to take some time apart.
 A court approved separation is one that legally defines enforceable rights as well as obligations on the behalf of each party, but it does not permanently dissolve the marriage.
 A legal separation differs from an informal separation in that it is court-ordered and must be approved by law.
 This arrangement also differs from a formal divorce as the marriage continues to exist following a legal separation.

 In Colorado, a legal separation is an alternative to a divorce or annulment.
 The advantage of this type of arrangement is that all financial and custody arrangements are final (including child support as well as property and debt division), but the marriage still exists for such purposes of health care plans, insurance, and benefits (your insurer may have specific rules regarding a legal separation and whether coverage may continue).
 It is important to understand that, with a legal separation, Colorado legislation does still recognize the spouses as married, so neither individual can remarry without first getting a dissolution.